-If a module has to be configurable per section, you can define configuration parameters in the cuyahoga\modulesetting table.
-These parameters automatically show up when editing a section in the site administration and the values are stored in the Settings collection of a section and later persisted in the cuyahoga\sectionsetting table.
-The settings can be used in different ways.
-Some modules (Articles) read the settings directly from the section in the display user control, where a module like Downloads reads the settings once in the constructor of its module controller and exposes the value as strong-typed properties.
+If a module has to be configurable per section, you can define configuration parameters in the cuyahoga_modulesetting table.
+These parameters automatically show up when editing a section in the site administration and the values are stored in the Settings collection of a section and later persisted in the cuyahoga_sectionsetting table.
+The settings can be used in different ways, but the preferred way is to override the ReadSectionSettings method in the module controller to store the module settings in strong typed variables (from DownloadsModule.cs):